 The Board compared the Fund's contractual and actual management fees to the median of the contractual and actual management fees, respectively, of the Fund's peer group.
 (The actual management fees are the contractual management fees reduced by any fee waivers or other adjustments.)
 The Board also compared the Fund's total expenses to the median of the total expenses of the Fund's peer group.
-The Board noted that the Fund's management fee was equal to the peer group median, but the total expenses were slightly higher than the peer group median, and considered whether specific portfolio management, administration or oversight needs or the Fund's relatively small size contributed to the Fund's total expenses.
+The Board noted that the Fund's management fee and total expenses were higher than the peer group median, and considered whether specific portfolio management, administration or oversight needs or the Fund's relatively small size contributed to the Fund's management fee and total expenses.
 In addition, the Board considered the contractual limit on expenses of the Fund.
 In addition, the Board noted that the Fund's size, which impacts its expenses and performance, has been affected by ongoing changes in the insurance market.

-In concluding that the benefits accruing to Management and its affiliates by virtue of their relationship with the Fund were reasonable in light of the costs of providing the investment advisory and other services and the benefits accruing to the Fund, the Board reviewed specific data as to Management's estimated profit on the Fund for a recent period on a pretax basis without regard to distribution expenses, including year-over-year changes in each of Management's reported expense categories.
-(The Board also reviewed data on Management's estimated loss on the Fund after distribution/servicing expenses and taxes were factored in, as indicators of the health of the business and the extent to which Management is directing its profits into the growth of the business.
-The Board noted that when distribution expenses and taxes were considered, Management experienced a loss on the Fund.)
+In concluding that the benefits accruing to Management and its affiliates by virtue of their relationship with the Fund were reasonable in light of the costs of providing the investment advisory and other services and the benefits accruing to the Fund, the Board reviewed specific data as to Management's estimated profit on the Fund for a recent period on a pre-tax basis without regard to distribution expenses, including year-over-year changes in each of Management's reported expense categories.
+(The Board also reviewed data on Management's estimated profit on the Fund after distribution/servicing expenses and taxes were factored in, as indicators of the health of the business and the extent to which Management is directing its profits into the growth of the business.)
 The Board considered the cost allocation methodology that Management used in developing its estimated profitability figures.
 In 2017, the Board engaged an independent forensic accountant to review the profitability methodology utilized by Management when preparing this information and discussed with the consultant its conclusion that Management's process for calculating and reporting its estimated profit was not unreasonable.
 Recognizing that there is no uniform methodology within the asset management industry for determining profitability for this purpose and that the use of different reasonable methodologies can give rise to different profit and loss results, the Board requested from Management examples of profitability calculated by different methods and noted that the estimated profitability levels were still reasonable when calculated by these other methods.
 The Board further noted Management's representation that its estimate of profitability is derived using methodology that is consistent with the methodology used to assess and/or report measures of profitability elsewhere at the firm.
 In addition, the Board recognized that Management's calculations regarding its costs may not reflect all risks, including regulatory, legal, operational, reputational, and, where appropriate, entrepreneurial risks, associated with offering and managing a mutual fund in the current regulatory and market environment.
 The Board also considered any fall-out (i.e., indirect) benefits likely to accrue to Management or its affiliates from their relationship with the Fund.
 The Board recognized that Management and its affiliates should be entitled to earn a reasonable level of profits for services they provide to the Fund and, based on its review, concluded that Management's reported level of estimated profitability on the Fund was reasonable.